insin/newforms/docs/forms_api.rst

       Creates a ``<label>`` for the field if it has an ``id`` attribute, otherwise generates a text label.

-      :param Object kwargs: label customisation options.
+      :param Object kwargs: label customisation options, which are as follows:

-      .. js:attribute:: kwargs.contents
+      :param String kwargs.contents:

-         Custom contents for the label - if not provided, label contents will be generated from the field itself.
+         custom contents for the label -- if not provided, label contents will be generated from the field itself.

-         :type: String

-      .. js:attribute:: kwargs.attrs
+      :param Object kwargs.attrs:

-         Additional attributes to be added to the label.
+         additional HTML attributes to be added to the label tag.

-         :type: Object

-      .. js:attribute:: kwargs.labelSuffix
+      :param String kwargs.labelSuffix:

-         A custom suffix for the label.
+         a custom suffix for the label.

-         :type: String

    .. js:function:: BoundField#cssClasses([extraClasses])